-The following table presents a summary of investment performance by asset class measured by the percentage of assets under management exceeding their relevant benchmarks as of December 31, 2023:
+The following table presents a summary of investment performance by asset class measured by the percentage of assets under management exceeding their relevant benchmarks as of December 31, 2024:

-Percentage of Assets Under Management Beating Benchmark (2)
+Percentage of Assets Under Management (1) Beating Benchmark (2)

-Asset Class (1) 3-Year 5-Year 10-Year
+Asset Class 1-Year 3-Year 5-Year 10-Year

-Equity 42% 70% 69%
+Equity 25% 18% 55% 75%

-Fixed Income 61% 77% 71%
+Fixed Income 81% 58% 79% 72%

-Alternatives 59% 94% 98%
+Alternatives 54% 49% 91% 96%

-- Excludes closed-end funds, private client accounts, structured products and certain other multiasset strategies. - (2) Percentage beating benchmark is reported as the percentage of assets under management that have outperformed benchmarks across the indicated periods and does not include assets without benchmarks.
-Performance is presented on an average annual total return basis for products with a three-, five-, and/or ten-year track record, is net of fees and is measured on a consistent basis relative to the most appropriate benchmarks.
+- (1) Excludes closed-end funds, wealth management accounts, structured products and certain other multi-asset strategies. - (2) Percentage beating benchmark is reported as the percentage of assets under management that have outperformed benchmarks across the indicated periods and does not include assets without benchmarks.
+Performance is presented on an average annual total return basis for products with a one-, three-, five-, and/or ten-year track record, is net of fees for open-end funds, and is measured on a consistent basis relative to the most appropriate benchmarks.
 Benchmark indices are unmanaged, their returns do not reflect any fees, expenses or sales charges, and they are not available for direct investment.
 Past performance is not indicative of future results.

-As of December 31, 2023, 38 of 77, or 49%, of our rated U.S. retail funds received an overall rating of 4 or 5 stars representing 70% of our total U.S. retail fund assets under management (1).
+As of December 31, 2024, 32 of 70, or 46%, of our rated U.S. retail funds received an overall rating of 4 or 5 stars representing 71% of our total U.S. retail fund assets under management (1).
 By comparison, 32.5% of Morningstar's fund population is given a 4- or 5-star rating (2).

 - (1) Assets under management excludes non-rated funds.
-Based on institutional-class shares, except for funds without I shares, for which shares were used, or if A share rating is higher than I shares.
+Based on institutional-class shares, except for funds without I shares, for which A shares were used, or if A share rating is higher than I shares.
 Past performance is not indicative of future results. - (2) Morningstar ratings are based on risk-adjusted returns.
 Strong ratings are not indicative of positive fund performance.